NoelCordova/angular-bootstrap-template/README.md

 ## Instructions

-Copy the files of the table except the `.git` folder.
+Copy the files of the table except the `.git` folder and the `README.md` file.

 <br>